omaik/materialize-rails/README.md

 2. Add your contributions in a branch on your fork.
 3. Push the changes in your branch.
 4. Create a new pull request.

+Please note that Materialize-based contributions should go to [their GitHub account](https://github.com/Dogfalo/materialize), so your changes can be included right at the source.